-Inuit prefer not spoiling the meat while it is awaiting the results, actually the hunters do not wish to give diseased meats to their fellow residents, which is why they send out the samples for testing, and I would like to ask if this testing process can be quicker?
+When walrus are tested for trichinosis, there are delayed responses to send the lab results to inform the community.
+Inuit prefer not spoiling the meat while it is awaiting the results.
+Actually, the hunters do not wish to give diseased meats to their fellow residents.
+That is why they send out the samples for testing.

+I would like to ask if the testing process can be quicker.
 I am asking if there is any way to speed up this process and delivering the results to the community a bit faster.
-That is my question to the minister of health.
+That is my question to the Minister of Health.
 Thank you, Mr. Speaker.